Is Traya a Scam or a Science-Backed Brand?

 “They use non-conditioning shampoos in tests, so of course results look great.”

-In these lab tests, a hair product is compared to a control group using a deliberately harsh shampoo one that lacks any conditioning agents.
-The test is set up to fail the control group.
-That way, even a mediocre product will appear outstanding by comparison.
+In these lab tests, a hair product is compared to a deliberately harsh shampoo one that lacks any conditioning agents.
+The test is set up to fail the control group, making even a mediocre product appear outstanding.

 Lab Test Loopholes: How the Scam Works